malcolmsailor/musi402fall2021/playlists.md

 Links open in Spotify.
 There is also a [playlist containing the tracks from all weeks](https://open.spotify.com/playlist/5LFat7Qmw1ZC7gaaytLaxX?si=ee3f9faa5cd84c55){:target="\_blank" rel="noreferrer noopener"}.

+The playlist of versions of the B-flat major fugue from WTC 1 is [here](https://open.spotify.com/track/63Hj3FZGGLuBxpWv44Aqpw?si=058526f2ffb84e83).

 {% if page.playlists %}

 <ol>